sekgobela-kevin/ulsid/README.md

-# University of Limpop Student Number
+# University of Limpopo Student Number

 ### Description
 ULID helps in analysing, creating and accessing Univesity of Limpopo student